COMMING SOON:

 Setting up of the Southend Tenant & Resident Forum (STRF):

-Having an STRF Forum means supporting communities and sees resident/tenant/leaseholders’ (RTLs) participation as essential to a social housing organisation’s work.
-This will mean that all RTLs have a range of opportunities to have a say and a voice that they feel they do not have at the moment, about how SEH housing services are delivered.
-It is a two-way process, where SEH value the engagement and recognise it as a vital component to improving their business and RTLs can know they have a voice.
-There are several levels of RTL Participation, ranging from operational to strategic.
+Participation, ranging from operational to strategic.
 These are broadly represented as information, consultation, involvement, and partnership.
-A Forum would only need to have a very small committee with a chair, vice-chair and minute taker who would record the meeting.
-The engagement will depend on the RTLs capacity and availability.
-Some RTLs may be happy to engage face to face so they can meet collectively and discuss matters relating to their tenancies or services and talk to other RTLs or with officers of SEH.
-Some RTLs may be happy to complete surveys and provide feedback on literature from the comfort of their own homes, while others may want to scrutinise services or, indeed, sit on the Board.
+A Forum would only need a Minute Taker who would record the meeting, comments, suggestion and any information required to be passed on to the relevant departments.
+Some residents, tenants and leaseholders may be happy to engage face to face, so they can meet collectively and discuss matters relating to their tenancies or services and talk to other residents, tenants or leaseholders.
+Some residents, tenants or leaseholders may be happy to complete surveys and provide feedback via literature from the comfort of their own homes, while others may want to scrutinise services or indeed, sit on the Board.
 It is necessary to stress that all levels of engagement are equally important in the effective delivery of services.
 Finding the right approach is key.
 One size does not fit all.
 So, how do you know what approaches to use?
-Ask our RTLs!
+Ask the residents, tenants and leaseholders.

 The Future: